lem-project/lem-project.github.io/content/en/usage/LSP.md

 **Warning**

-LSP integration is still in development.
+LSP integration is working, but considered still in development.

-For more information https://github.com/lem-project/lem/issues/602 and https://github.com/lem-project/lem/issues/578
+For more information, see: https://github.com/lem-project/lem/issues/602

 For information on each supported programming language, see the Modes menu.